Teufelsburg (Saarland)

-The Teufelsburg ist a castle ruin in Felsberg in the community of Überherrn, Saarland, Germany.
+The Teufelsburg is a castle ruin in Felsberg in the community of Überherrn, Saarland, Germany.
 The historical name of the castle is Neu-Felsberg.

 Location

 The Teufelsburg castle ruin lies to the west of Saarlouis on the edge of the middle Saartal at a height of 320 m above Sea level.
 The castle is north of Felsberg and is easily reached from Upper Felsberg as well as via the Vauban-Steig, a designated premium hiking path.
 The castle offers its visitors a sweeping overview of the Saartal and the Hunsrück.

 History of the castle

 Construction and destruction

 Following the destruction of the Altenfelsberg Castle in 1341 by the electoral prince and archbishop Baldwin of Luxembourg, Duke Johann I of Lorraine built this spur castle from 1354 to 1360.
 The first documented reference to the castle as "Neufilsberg" (= Neu-Felsberg) dates to 1370, and the first knight of Neufelsberg Castle was Arnold von Filsberg - a grandson of Arnold von der Brücke, Lord of Siersburg and Felsberg.
 The final historical reference to the castle occurs in 1699 when it was already in ruins and no longer inhabited.
 The stones from the castle were used in 1680 by the French for the building of the fortified city of Saarlouis.